aws/sagemaker-python-sdk/doc/algorithms/vision/upscaling_hugging_face.rst

 ##################################
-Image Upscaling - Stability AI
+Image Upscaling - HuggingFace
 ##################################

-This is a image upscaling algorithm which supports many pre-trained models available in Stability AI Hub.
+This is a image upscaling algorithm which supports many pre-trained models available in HuggingFace Hub.
 The following `sample notebook <https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart_image_classification/Amazon_JumpStart_Image_Classification.ipynb>`__ demonstrates how to use the Sagemaker Python SDK for Image Classification for using these algorithms.